 Tips for dealing with outdoor food truck catering events:

-- Prepare for wind, not just rain: Even the best food truck vendor can’t control the weather.
+- Prepare for wind, not just rain.
+Even the best food truck vendor can’t control the weather.
 But you certainly can plan for it.
 And a sunny windy day can be just as detrimental as a rainstorm.
-Have you prepared for the high gusts that may blow through the event, knocking over all of the table centerpieces or putting out your lit candles or chafing fuel?
+Have you prepared for the high wind gusts?
+They could blow through the event, knocking over all of the table centerpieces or putting out your lit candles or chafing fuel?

 The Bottom Line